stonepros/stone/doc/stonefs/administration.rst

 ------------------------

-It is sometimes desirable to set features that clients must support to talk to CephFS.
+It is sometimes desirable to set features that clients must support to talk to StoneFS.
 Clients without those features may disrupt other clients or behave in surprising ways.
 Or, you may want to require newer features to prevent older and possibly buggy clients from connecting.